 Selmer Mark VI Alto Saxophone from 1967 Exceptional Player 144k$ 7,450

 Best playing Selmer alto sax on the site right now.
 It has that extra special something that only the 140-145k altos have.
 Super projection, crisp but still warm tone, even scale with fuller palm keys than usual.
 GREAT, world-class alto saxophone.
 It’s worn original lacquer, and I like the strap hook mod to make the horn balance slightly better.
 If you want one of the better playing altos in the world, get this.
 It’s priced very low for what you get.

 Possibly the nearest to new condition original gold plate Selmer Mark VI in the world.
-Email serious inquiries to [email protected] This might be a keeper for me, because it is also in the best serial range for altos to play well.
+This might be a keeper for me, because it is also in the best serial range for altos to play well.
+My favorite VI altos have all been in the early medium bow range like this.
 Plus it’s an original Japanese market horn, which is rarely seen.
 One of a kind.